 - 3.1 CIPFA's Code requires the setting out of the responsibilities of the Commissioner, Committee members, officers and treasury advisors to allow a framework for reporting and decision making on all aspects of treasury management.
-To achieve this, the Committee is asked to consider a Treasury Strategy for 2013/14 2015/16.
-The Strategy is attached as Appendix 2 to this report. - 3.2 The Treasury Strategy for 2013/14 to 2015/16 covers the specific activities proposed for the next three years in relation to both borrowing and investments and ensures a wide range of advice is taken to maintain and preserve all principal sums, whilst obtaining a reasonable rate of return, and that the most appropriate borrowing is undertaken.
-The primary objective of the investment strategy is to maintain the security of investments at all times.

-3.3 The Treasury Strategy complies with the requirements of the Code, the Prudential Code for Capital Finance in Local Authorities and Part 1 of the Local Government Act 2003.
+To achieve this, the Committee is asked to consider a Treasury Strategy for 2014/15 2016/17. - 3.2 The Treasury Strategy for 2014/15 to 2016/17 covers the specific activities proposed for the next three years in relation to both borrowing and investments and ensures a wide range of advice is taken to maintain and preserve all principal sums, whilst obtaining a reasonable rate of return, and that the most appropriate borrowing is undertaken.
+The primary objective of the investment strategy is to maintain the security of investments at all times. - 3.3 The Treasury Strategy complies with the requirements of the Code, the Prudential Code for Capital Finance in Local Authorities and Part 1 of the Local Government Act 2003.